 Nutrition is a vitally important part of treatment for patients with pancreatitis.
+The Pancreatitis Program works with nutritionists to provide helpful diet suggestions that help manage the impact of the disease.
 The primary goals of nutritional management for chronic pancreatitis are:

 - Prevent malnutrition and nutritional deficiencies